yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 certificate chain) and as such is highly dependent on the management of certificates.
 Such dependency increases the potential error surface, especially as certificate management is not yet largely automated.
-The current proposal, on the other hand is independent of certificate management.
+The current proposal, on the other hand, is independent of certificate management.

 * HPKP pins public keys which are public and used for the standard TLS